 People start cycling for a number of reasons: to improve cardiovascular health, build muscle or just to improve their general fitness.
 However, although the physical benefits of cycling are widely documented, what is often forgotten is how much it can help our mental health too.

 According to statistics from The International Stress Management Association, stress accounts for 37% of all work-related ill health cases, which is too high for our liking!
 Luckily, our saviour from stress could come in the form of two wheels and a saddle.
-We conducted a survey that found that 1 in 3 cyclists found a noticeable improvement to their stress since starting cycling.
+We conducted a survey that found that 1 in 3 cyclists said cycling reduced their stress levels.